top of page

 What will the updated Sanctuary look like?
 Will there be changes to the woodwork?

 The goal is to make the alterations in the loft and platform areas complement the existing look and feel of the Sanctuary.
 There are no changes proposed to the woodwork on the walls or on the organ facade.
 The ceiling speaker “box” currently over the pulpit will be removed, and that part of the ceiling will be restored to its original design.
-In addition, the original 1960's speaker grill above the platform will be removed and the area repaired to match the original ceiling elements.

 Will the organ be affected during the construction?

-It is anticipated that the organ pipes and console will be removed and stored by the company that provides services for the instrument.
+The organ pipes and console will be removed and stored by the company that provides services for the instrument.
 While in their possession, some needed maintenance will be provided as part of the project.
 They will re-install the organ and provide a “dolly” so that the organ console can be easily moved on the platform.

 Are we replacing the pews?
 Can we re-use the current ones?